 Criminal Justice careers that require a bachelor’s degree include:

 - Computer Forensic Investigator: Fighting cybercrime in the name of law enforcement is one of your most powerful superpowers.
 You’ll need a bachelor’s degree in computer forensics, and consider a master’s degree to give you that extra competitive edge.
 Each state has different licensing requirements, so make sure to look into what your state expectations are.
 There are quite a few different types of certifications available to you.
 EnCase Certified Examiner and Certified Computer Forensics Examiner are two of them.
 Then, all that’s left is to find a job, interview, take all the background checks, drug tests, and any other examinations the job requires.
-You’ll earn a median salary of $68K.
+Read more about cyber security careers.

 - Mediators: Hired as an impartial third party, mediators help settle disputes by guiding the conflicting parties into a productive resolution-focused discussion.
 Aside from the standard skills of listening, reading, and writing, a mediator must have strong decision-making skills to adequately weigh facts and apply them resolving to the conflict.
 Mediators are usually retired judges, attorneys and their education most likely included courses in conflict resolution.
 There are no degrees that are specific to mediating however there is a 20-40 hour training course that most states require mediators to complete.
 Program courses will include topics such as listening skills, conflict management, and interpreting body language.
 Full requirements vary by state so check with yours to know completely what path to take.
-The median pay for mediators was $60K.
-The job outlook for mediators through 2026 is projected to grow 11 percent, which is much faster than average.
 Those who have a background in law, such as lawyers or judges, will find it easier to obtain mediator positions.

 - Sheriff: As a sheriff, you’re responsible for your county’s law enforcement.
 As the sheriff, you will work alongside other law enforcement officials to uphold the laws of the land.
 Sheriffs may catch and arrest suspects, give citations, deliver warrants, patrol areas, and appear in court.
 Other job duties of a sheriff could include confiscating property, manage emergency situations, and question witnesses.
 Sheriffs, along with police officers, put themselves in the line of fire on a daily basis so the job comes with hazards.
 The job of sheriff is similar to that of a police chief.
 You don’t just become a sheriff, you have to be voted in.
 However, there are things you have to do in order to even be eligible to run as a sheriff.
 First of all, you have to start out as a police officer.
 You’ll also need a bachelor’s degree from a criminal justice or law enforcement program.
 Depending on which jurisdiction, you’ll have to work 1-5 years as a police officer.
 Once you’ve filled the requirements, you can file the necessary paperwork and run for your county sheriff.
-If you’re lucky enough to be elected, you’ll have to swear in an oath, and agree to a contractual bond.
-The average salary of a sheriff is $101,772.
-The average salary range is between $96,098-$107,951.
-Of course, salaries are dependent on the state or jurisdiction of the sheriff.
+If you’re lucky enough to be elected, you’ll have to swear in an oath, and agree to a contractual bond..

 Taking classes online is a great way to get your degree, especially if you have other things going on in your life that directly impact being able to go to a physical school.
 However, there are some things to be aware of when considering online school for your criminal justice education.
 For example: If it’s too good to be true, then run far away.
 Also, if the school doesn’t have the proper accreditations, then don’t apply.
 You need to get your college credits from an accredited school, otherwise your degree may not allow you to sit for necessary certification exams.